McSweeney's Quarterly Subscriptions

 Jay Wexler

-Jay Wexler is a Professor of Law at Boston University, a former law clerk to Justice Ruth Bader Ginsburg, and the author of five books, including Tuttle in the Balance, a novel about a Supreme Court justice having a mid-life crisis.
-His most recent book is called When God Isn’t Green: A World-Wide Journey to Places Where Religious Practice and Environmentalism Collide.
+Jay Wexler is a Professor of Law at Boston University, a former law clerk to Justice Ruth Bader Ginsburg, and the author of seven books, including Tuttle in the Balance, a novel about a Supreme Court justice having a mid-life crisis.
+His most recent book is called Weed Rules: Blazing the Way to a Just and Joyful Marijuana Policy.

 -